AITS-Tomeganaro/RevitVersionChecker/README.md

 After setup, you can launch the tool from the Windows context menu:

-1. Right-click on a file
+1. Right-click on a folder
 2. Click **RevitVersionChecker**
 3. A dialog will display the current Revit version